PDA Recommendations

 Personal recommendations

-I'll link my PDA list & PDA reviews for more details (read : what I've gotten & used personally).
+I'll link my cellphone list & cellphone reviews for more details (read : what I've gotten & used personally).

-Also, let me add in what I tend to look for in PDAs :
+Also, let me add in what I tend to look for in cellphones :

 - Headphone jack - the primary decision maker for me.
 Refer to this section above for more details.

-- USB-C port, preferably with USB Power Delivery compatibility (though Qualcomm Quick Charge are also fine, since there are plenty of PDA manufacturers that support it).
-I never cared about proprietary fast charging abilities that work on only one brand, such as Warp Charging & VOOC (both were BBK's proprietary fast charge protocol).
+- USB-C port, preferably with USB Power Delivery compatibility (though Qualcomm Quick Charge are also fine, since there are plenty of cellphone manufacturers that support it).
+I never cared about proprietary fast charging abilities that work on only one brand, such as Warp Charging and/or VOOC (both were BBK's proprietary fast charge protocol).

-- Whenever possible, easy to remove batteries (like LG V20 & Samsung Galaxy S5).
-I've consigned myself to tearing down a PDA just to remove their battery, but I believe nobody should have to break open their devices just to replace a dying battery.
+- Whenever possible, user-replaceable batteries (archive.org) like LG V20, Samsung Galaxy S5, and every Fairphones.
+I've consigned myself to tearing down a cellphone just to remove their battery, but I believe nobody should have to break open their devices just to replace a dying battery every few years.

 - Decent repairability, such as replaceable charging port & battery (at least without tough adhesives).
-I'm kinda against heat-gunning the display to start fixing stuff though.
+I do not like having to rip the display out before being able to replace something like the battery and/or charging port.

 - For displays, here's a good look of my preferences since there's plenty of ways for them :